jakebeamish/Penplotting.js/README.md

     const b = new Vector(90, 90);
     const l = new Line(a, b);

-    // Add Lines to the Sketch object's lines array sketch.add(line);
+    // Add shapes to the Sketch
+    sketch.add(line);
 }

-// Call draw() on the Sketch
+// Call draw() on the Sketch to render a HTML page containing the generated SVG document sketch.draw();
-sketch.draw();
 ```